 Volvo’s integration of Google’s services doesn’t stop there, as Google Assistant is baked into the vehicle’s infotainment system.
-This allows you to search the web with your voice to get tailored results, and goes a step further allowing you to adjust a few of the vehicle’s settings: “Hey Google, turn up the fan speed by one”; “Hey Google, play the radio”; “Hey Google, lower the volume”.
+This allows you to search the web with your voice to get tailored results, and even goes a step further by allowing you to adjust a few of the vehicle’s settings: “Hey Google, turn up the fan speed by one”; “Hey Google, play the radio”; “Hey Google, lower the volume”.
 The voice commands work flawlessly and will pick up most accents and languages, too.

 On the subject of technology, you can wireless charge a smartphone via the non-slip pad found by the centre console.
 One can also use the USB Type-C port to access Android Auto or Apple CarPlay, where the operating systems give you the ability to playback music over USB, rather than having to resort to degraded Bluetooth quality.